Prohelion/prohelion.github.io/_documentation/Profinity/Logging_Replaying_CAN_Bus_Messages.md

 ![Data Logger]({{site.dox.baseurl}}/images/Profinity/data_logger.png)

-Logging configurations are currently stored separately to the profile and you can also load and existing config or save a new logging config on this screen.
+Logging configurations are stored as part of your profile so when you load a profile, if you have the logger setup to automatically start then it will start logging automatically.

 ## Data Validation